 KBroVet-CA1® Chewable Tablets

-KBroVet-CA1® Chewtabs were developed to help manage epileptic seizures in dogs and provide a reliable source of potassium bromide, an effective anti -convulsive for the alleviation of canine seizure disorders and is often considered the first option for dogs with idiopathic epilepsy.
-KBroVet-CA1® Chewtabs are chicken-liver flavored.
+- Developed to help manage epileptic seizures in dogs and provide a reliable source of potassium bromide, an effective anti-convulsive for the alleviation of canine seizure disorders

 Dog may experience drowsiness when taking KBroVet-CA1®, but this will generally go away after approximately 3 weeks.
 Increased hunger, thirst, urination, vomiting, constipation, anorexia, and uncoordinated movements may occur with KBroVet-CA1®.
 During the load in dose increased nausea may be experienced.
 If your pet experiences any sudden changes or experiences: profound sedation, stupor, ataxia, diarrhea, excess salivation, shivering, skin lesions, contact your veterinarian immediately.